shashank1323/shashank-quiz-quiz-app/README.md

    FLOAT # number with decimals

-  # STRINGS

-   OUR OWN TEXT OR ANYTHING CAN BE DISPLAYED BETWEEN QUOTES
+   String means OUR OWN TEXT OR ANYTHING CAN BE DISPLAYED BETWEEN QUOTES

   # IF ELSE CONDITION USED AS EXAMPLES USED IN MAIN ACTIVITY (KOTLIN FILE )